telefonicaid/fiware-cygnus/README.md

 Of special interest are the [Contributing Guidelines](./doc/contributing/contributing_guidelines.md) if your aim is to extend Cygnus.

+Finally, please check our [Apiary Documentation](http://telefonicaid.github.io/fiware-cygnus/api/) if you want to know how to use our API methods for Cygnus.

 ##Reporting issues and contact information
 Any doubt you may have, please refer to the [Cygnus Core Team](./reporting_issues_and_contact.md).